 Biomedical & Molecular Imaging Track

-The Biomedical & Molecular Imaging Track within the BME Graduate Program is designed for students with an undergraduate degree in engineering, chemistry, physics, biochemistry, or related physical science.
+The Biomedical and Molecular Imaging Track within the Biomedical Engineering Graduate Program is designed for students with an undergraduate degree in engineering, chemistry, physics, biochemistry, or related physical science.
 The Track emphasizes the development and application of cutting-edge imaging technologies, molecular imaging probes, and image processing techniques.

 The current BMI faculty consists of basic scientists, biomedical engineers, and clinicians interested in developing new imaging methodologies in both basic and clinical research at scales ranging from the molecular level to the whole body.
 Examples of current NIH-funded research projects include:

 - Novel applications of noninvasive imaging including MRI, MRS, SPECT, PET, ultrasound, and optical imaging

 - Functional brain imaging using fMRI and near infrared imaging (NIR)

 - RF pulse sequence development for clinical MRI

 - Metabolic imaging using isotope tracers and NMR spectroscopy

 - MRI-guided high intensity focused ultrasound for tissue ablation and therapeutics